Navia Weekly Roundup (Jan 05 – 09 2026)

 Week in the Review

-Indian equity indices experienced a severe downturn during the week ending January 9, 2026, marking their worst weekly performance in over three months.
-The benchmark Nifty 50 and Sensex fell for five consecutive sessions, erasing approximately Rs 13.49 lakh crore in investor wealth.
+Indian equity indices experienced a notable decline during the week ending January 9, 2026, marking their one of the weaker weekly performances in over three months.
+The benchmark Nifty 50 and Sensex fell for five consecutive sessions, decline in market capitalization.

 Indices Analysis